JaredLBailey/JaredLBailey.github.io/_posts/2023-05-14-chi-square-test.md

 <br>
 #### p-value

-The p-value is the probability that if the A/B test was run many times, researchers would see results equal to or more extreme as what they observed in the current experiment.
+The p-value is the probability that if the A/B test was run many times, researchers would see results equal to or more extreme than what they observed in the current experiment.

 <br>
 #### The Acceptance Criteria